Ola-20/Wheels-in-Motion-Analytics/README.md

-### Overview
+## Overview

 This project turns Transport for London (TfL) bike-rental files into clean, analysis-ready tables in BigQuery.
 It uses Airflow to schedule work, Dataproc Serverless (Spark) to transform data, Cloud Storage (GCS) to stage files, and BigQuery for the final analytics layer.

-### Goal
+## Objective

+To analyze and understand how weather conditions, station characteristics, and time factors influence bicycle rental demand in London.
+The goal is to identify key patterns and relationships that can help predict rental usage and optimize resource allocation.

-Build a reliable, repeatable pipeline from web → raw files → cleaned datasets → BigQuery.
+To achieve this: Build a reliable, repeatable pipeline from web → raw files → cleaned datasets → BigQuery.

 Produce a simple star-schema for analysis and dashboards: